 Procedures exist to enable Open Studies students to appeal certain decisions regarding academic and nonacademic matters.
-Formal appeals are often avoidable and students are therefore encouraged, in the first instance, to seek advice from the Assistant Registrar, Special Registrations.
+Formal appeals are often avoidable and students are therefore encouraged, in the first instance, to seek advice from the Office of the Registrar at Student Connect located on the main floor of the Administration Building.
+Telephone inquiries may be directed to (780) 492-3113, 1-855-492-3113 or you can use our Contact Form.

-- Grade Appeals: Students who wish to appeal a ruling relating to a grade, examination result or standing in a particular course should consult the appeals policy of the Faculty offering the course. - (2) Discipline Offences: Students who wish to appeal a discipline offence ruling (plagiarism, cheating, etc.) should follow the procedures stated in the Code of Student Behavior (see §26). - (3) Academic Standing: Open Studies students who wish to appeal a decision affecting their academic standing as described in §220.3 should direct their appeal in the first instance to the Associate Registrar and Director of Records.
-Copies of the Open Studies academic appeal procedures and regulations are available from Special Registrations, Office of the Registrar and Student Awards.
+- Grade Appeals: Students who wish to appeal a ruling relating to a grade, examination result or standing in a particular course should consult the appeals policy of the Faculty offering the course. - Discipline Offences: Students who wish to appeal a discipline offence ruling (plagiarism, cheating, etc.) should follow the procedures stated in the Code of Student Behavior (see Code of Student Behaviour). - 3.
+Academic Standing: Open Studies students who wish to appeal a decision affecting their academic standing as described in Academic Standing should direct their appeal in the first instance to the Assistant Registrar, Records, Registration and Fees.
+Copies of the Open Studies academic appeal procedures and regulations are available from the Office of the Registrar at Student Connect located on the main floor of the Administration Building.
+Telephone inquiries may be directed to (780) 492-3113, 1-855-492-3113 or you can use our Contact Form.

-See also §23.8 for a discussion of General Faculties Council policies regarding appeals and grievances.
+See also Appeals and Grievances for a discussion of General Faculties Council policies regarding appeals and grievances.

-220.5 Fresh Start Program
+Fresh Start Program